What is OSINT (Open Source Intelligence)?

 Businesses use OSINT to study new markets, watch their competitors' actions, plan marketing initiatives, and foresee anything that could have an impact on their operations and jeopardize their future growth.
 Businesses also employ OSINT intelligence for non-financial reasons, such as preventing data leakage, because knowing that a company is disclosing confidential information and network security flaws before the bad guys is invaluable.

-Businesses can also use OSINT to develop threat intelligence strategies by analyzing OSINT sources from both inside and outside the organization.
+Businesses can also use OSINT to develop cyber threat intelligence (CTI) strategies by analyzing OSINT sources from both inside and outside the organization.
 They combine that data with other data to create an effective cyber-risk management policy that protects their financial interests, reputation, and customer base.

 Cybersecurity and Cybercrime Groups